rkdarst/thoughts-on-academic-supervising/_sources/roles-of-a-group-leader.rst.txt

 are in academia, and thus those people are the life coaches.

 Social activity provider
 ------------------------

 This is not exactly a good situation, but for many people, social activities are focused around the research group.
 A group leader shouldn't have to take responsibility for this, but sometimes there is a need of them promoting social activities.
+At least they might encourage their group to provide this...